 - Material Hardness and Support: Softer elastomers seal easily but deform more readily under load.
 Harder materials resist extrusion but require a precise groove design to maintain sealing efficiency.

-- Operating Temperature and Media: Temperature affects material properties, with higher temperatures reducing the effective pressure resistance of high pressure O rings.
+- Operating Temperature and Media: Temperature affects material properties, with higher temperatures reducing the effective pressure resistance of high-pressure O-rings.
 The type of fluid or gas in contact also matters; aggressive chemicals can degrade the high pressure O ring material, effectively lowering the pressure threshold.

 Why Do O Rings Fail Under High Pressure?